meteor/meteor/content/structure.md

 show.less
 ```

 The whole directory or path should indicate that these templates are related to the `Lists` module, so it's not necessary to reproduce that information in the file name.
-Read more about directory structure in the [Application Structure article](XXX).
+Read more about directory structure [above](#javascript-structure).

 If you are writing your UI in React, you don't need to use the underscore-split names because you can import and export your components using the JavaScript module system.